 In more detail

-Deep inspiration breath hold (DIBH) is used alongside radiation therapy to limit radiation exposure to the heart and lungs.
-It is particularly useful in treatment for patients with left sided breast cancer, thoracic cancer or abdominal cancer.
+Deep inspiration breath hold (DIBH) is a technique used during radiation therapy to limit radiation exposure to the heart and lungs.
+It is of benefit for patients with left sided breast cancer.

-By pushing the treatment area away from the heart and lungs, radiation volumes and margins can be reduced and doses for tumours can be increased without risking the health of nearby lungs, liver, pancreas and breast.
+By pushing the treatment area away from the heart and lungs, radiation volumes and margins can be reduced and doses for tumours can be increased without risking the health of normal tissue.